REMI: Reconstructing Episodic Memory During Internally Driven Path Planning: Planning with Recalled Representations

 For testing, we generate longer 10 and 20 second trajectories to define start and target locations, again without providing the full trajectories to the planner.
 The GC states produced during planning are decoded at each step to infer the locations the animal is virtually planned to reach.
 As shown in Figure~\ref{fig:planning}g, the dots represent these decoded locations along the planned path, while the colored line shows the full generated trajectory for visualization and comparison.
 We observe that the planner generalizes from local to long-range planning and can take paths that shortcut the trajectories used to generate start and target locations.
 Notably, even when trained on just 128 fixed start-end pairs over 100 steps, it still successfully plans paths between locations reachable over 10 seconds.

-\textit{\textbf{Planning with HC-MEC Enables Reconstruction of Sensory Experiences Along Planned Paths}}.
+\textit{\textbf{Training the Planning Network Together with HC-MEC Enables Reconstruction of Sensory Experiences Along Planned Paths}}.
 We next test whether the HC-MEC loop enables the network to reconstruct sensory experiences along planned trajectories using intermediate GC states.
-To this end, we connect an untrained planning subnetwork to a pre-trained HC-MEC model (\(r_{\text{mask}} = 1.0\), see Suppl.~\ref{sup_training_hcmec}) and fix all projections from SMCs and HPCs to the planner to zero.
-This ensures the planner uses only GC representations for planning and controls HC-MEC dynamics by producing inputs to speed and direction cells.
+To this end, we train the planning subnetwork together with the entire HC-MEC model that was pre-trained to encode the room during random traversal (\(r_{\text{mask}} = 1.0\), see Suppl.~\ref{sup:training_hcmec}).
+We fix all projections from SMCs and HPCs to the planner to zero.
+This ensures that the planner uses only GC representations for planning and controls HC-MEC dynamics by producing inputs to speed and direction cells.
 SMCs and GCs are initialized to their respective ground truth responses at the start location.

 Using the same testing procedures as before, we sampled the SMC and GC responses while the planner generated paths between two locations reachable within 10 seconds.
 We decoded GC and SMC activity at each timestep to locations using nearest neighbor search on their respective ratemaps.
 We found that the decoded SMC trajectories closely followed those of the GCs, suggesting that SMC responses can be reconstructed from intermediate GC states via HPCs (see Figure~\ref{fig:planning}h).
 Additionally, compared to the GC-only planning case, we reduced the number of GCs in the HC-MEC model to avoid an overly large network, which would make the HC-MEC training hard to converge.
 Although this resulted in a less smooth GC-decoded trajectory than in Figure~\ref{fig:planning}g, the trajectory decoded from SMCs was noticeably smoother.
 We suggest this is due to the auto-associative role of HPCs, which use relayed GC responses to reconstruct SMCs, effectively smoothing the trajectory.